• Frequently Asked Questions from Parents

 • You are a private entity (not a business) and you are employed by a private entity (i.e. a family).

-NB: The number of hours you work per day is irrelevant.
-Even if you do only one hour of work, this counts as one working day.
-But you are allowed to babysit for numerous families at once, as long as you meet the above conditions for each family.
+Please note the number of hours you work per day is irrelevant.
+Even if you work for one hour only, this counts as one working day.
+You can babysit for multiple families in the same week, as long as you meet the above conditions for each family.
+More information on the Belastingdienst website.

 How are Nannies at Night’s rates determined?